A Haunted History of New Orleans

 New Orleans Vodou and its Queen, Mary Laveau

-Vodou (popularly Westernized as "Voodoo") swept into the Catholic-dominated city of New Orleans at the turn of the 18th century, with the arrival of slaves from western Africa, and created a potent hybrid belief system still evident today.
+Voodoo culture in New Orleans (or Vodou, as it’s properly known) swept into the Catholic-dominated city of New Orleans at the turn of the 18th century, with the arrival of slaves from western Africa, and created a potent hybrid belief system still evident today.
 In New Orleans Voodoo for example, the deity Legba – controller of the gates to the spirit world – combines with the Christian Saint Peter, who guards the keys to the gates of heaven.

 Practitioners such as devout Catholic, naturopath, and local resident Marie Laveau became famous across New Orleans for their ability to channel spirits and heal the sick.
 Laveau herself was a free woman of color and quite the force of nature – dispensing legal advice, sharing food with those less fortunate, nursing people afflicted with yellow fever back to health, adopting local orphans into her care, and even offering advice to her neighbors over their husbands’ infidelities.
 Her death back in 1881 wasn’t enough to stop people seeking out her advice, and – as her legend goes – people simply had to find her in her new home...

 Voodoo culture still thrives in New Orleans even in today’s world, due in part to its place in local folklore and culture, and in equal part to the memories of people such as Marie Laveau.
-Her tomb stands in St. Louis’ No. 1 Cemetery, just outside the French Quarter, and visitors to this day often leave offerings like paper flowers or piles of nickels to honor her.
+Marie Laveau’s tomb in St. Louis Cemetery No. 1 is now one of the most visited haunted places in New Orleans—just outside the French Quarter, and visitors to this day often leave offerings like paper flowers or piles of nickels to honor her.

 The Haunted Places of New Orleans